-The Orchestra entered into a lease for offices and performance center located in Hilton Head, South Carolina.
-The lease has a term of seven years that expires in 2025, with an option to extend for an additional seven years.
+On March 1, 2022, the Orchestra entered into a lease for offices and performance center located in Hilton Head, South Carolina.
+The lease has a term of three years that expires in 2025, with an option to extend for an additional three years.
 Under the lease, the Orchestra is required to make monthly payments of basic rent and an additional amount for taxes, insurance and common area maintenance.
-Annual office lease expense was \$195,771 and \$208,030 for the years ended June 30, 2022 and 2021, respectively.
+Annual office lease expense was \$181,734 and \$195,771 for the years ended June 30, 2023 and 2022, respectively.